YusukeIwaki/playwright-ruby-client/README.md

 ## Getting Started

-At this point, playwright-ruby-client doesn't include the downloader of playwright driver, so **we have to install [playwright CLI](https://github.com/microsoft/playwright-cli) in advance**.
+At this point, playwright-ruby-client doesn't include the downloader of playwright driver, so **we have to install [playwright](https://github.com/microsoft/playwright) in advance**.

 ```sh
 npm install playwright